pixney/swiper_block-extension/README.md

 For the first versions we have a set ratio to 16:10, but this will be possible to configure later on.

 ### Css
-Don't forget some styling like this on .swiper-background
+Make sure to import the swiper css file : `@import '~swiper/dist/css/swiper.css';` and don't forget some styling like this on .swiper-background
 ```
     .swiper-background {
         height: 100vh;